d3letereal/filemanger/README.md

 ## Technologies
 - Java
-- Swing / JavaFX (specify which one if applicable)
+- JavaFX
 - File I/O operations

 ## Usage
 1. Clone the repository
 2. Open the project in your Java IDE
-3. Run the `Main.java` file
+3. Run the `MainApp.java` file
 4. Start managing your files seamlessly within the app

 ---